AlessandroLauria/ImChange/README.md

 - pyinstaller picBloom.spec --windowed

 ### Bug on OsX version of pyinstaller
 Using OsX I found a bug of pyinstaller that make a wrong import of cv2 and imutils libraries.
 To make it work is necessary press right button on .app file and click on 'Show Contents'.
-After that go into Contents/MacOs/ and paste them the libraries folders.
+After that go into Contents/MacOs/ and then paste there the libraries folders.

 # Future Developements

-- The application need of course an implementation of more filters.
+- The application need of course of an implementation of more filters.
 - Some bugs have to be fixed.
 - The SRM algorithm need an improvement.
 - Graphic adaptation for different OS
-- Drag and Drop
+- Drag and Drop system